One of the relaxing places to enjoy inexpensive, peaceful dining beside Chiang Rai's Kok river

 We help by leveraging the knowledge and experience of local people thereby removing the stress and frustration of dealing with the everyday problems that come with starting a new life in Chiang Rai.

 I have a friend who thought he could rent a house himself and is paying twice the market rate.
-Had he spoken to me first I could have saved him almost $200.00 per month.
-Another person I know who thought he could do it all himself bought a used car and spent about $1,000.00 more than he should have.
+Had he spoken to us first we could have saved him almost $200.00 per month.
+Another person I know who thought he could do it all himself bought a used car and spent about $1000.00 more than he should have.
 I could tell you many similar stories but that would require a book.